Skip to main content

 Spyware should also be of concern to private equity firms, as it can be used to secretly record what is done on your computer systems in order to capture data such as passwords, financial details and sensitive market data.

-How to guard against this: Always ensure that your systems are up-to-date with the latest anti-virus, spyware and malware protection.
+Always ensure that your systems are up-to-date with the latest anti-virus, spyware and malware protection.
 Cloud solutions provide automatic updates based on the latest intelligence of newly formed threats.
 However, you also need a back-up plan for if a threat does materialise, which is where an IT provider can step in with proactive server and malware monitoring.

 Moreover, staff training is perhaps one of the simplest and most overlooked areas in protecting against IT security, and your IT cloud provider should be able to run in-depth workshops to help your employees understand and protect your firm against risks – learning to identify potentially risky email attachments, for example.